Martha Longhurst: Storylines

-In the summer of 1963, Martha saw a doctor and was put on pills which she took three times a day - a fact she kept private even from her family and friends.
-With health issues and money stashed away, Martha was of a mind to break from her mundane routine.
-The catalyst was the return of Ted Ashley (Jerold Wells), a former classmate at Bessie Street who had long since emigrated to Australia and made a good life for himself as a farmer and shopkeeper.
-Ted was back in Weatherfield to look up old friends and visit his cousin Clara - who also happened to be Martha's next-door neighbour.
-Setting her cap at Ted, who was now a widower, Martha asked Clara to invite him over to hers for tea.
-Ena's suspicions were aroused when Martha bought a tin of best salmon from the corner shop and invited both her and Minnie Caldwell (Margot Bryant) to tea, even though it wasn't a Sunday.
-Ted did turn up, but he barely remembered the ladies from his school days and got his memories of them hopelessly confused.
-Martha clung to Ted throughout his stay, and the man was too gentlemanly to put her off.
-When Martha told him that she had never been out of Lancashire, Ted suggested that she go to London to stay with his sister Alice as she missed the north.
-Martha took this as an invitation to go along with him when he left Weatherfield, and she immediately made travel arrangements - much to the surprise of Ted, who had no romantic interest in Martha.
-Martha went to London expecting a proposal from Ted, but none came and instead she spent her time sightseeing on her own.
-Back in Weatherfield, a humiliated Martha hid away from her friends, although Frank Barlow (Frank Pemberton) spotted her going into her house and told everyone that she was back.
-Ena and Minnie confronted her and she sheepishly admitted that Ted had shown no affection for her whatsoever.
+In the summer of 1963, Martha sees a doctor and is put on pills which she takes three times a day - a fact she keeps private, even from her family and friends.
+With health issues and money stashed away, Martha is of a mind to break from her mundane routine.
+The catalyst is the return of Ted Ashley (Jerold Wells), a former classmate at Bessie Street who has long since emigrated to Australia, and makes a good life for himself, as a farmer and shopkeeper.
+Ted is back in Weatherfield to look up old friends, and visit his cousin Clara - who also happens to be Martha's next-door neighbour.
+Setting her cap at Ted, who is now a widower, Martha asks Clara to invite him over to hers for tea.
+Ena's suspicions are aroused when Martha buys a tin of the best salmon from the corner shop, and invites both her, and Minnie Caldwell (Margot Bryant), to tea, even though it isn't a Sunday.
+Ted does turn up, but he barely remembers the ladies from his school days, and gets his memories of them hopelessly confused.
+Martha clings to Ted throughout his stay, and the man is too gentlemanly to put her off.
+When Martha tells him that she has never been out of Lancashire, Ted suggests that she could go to London to stay with his sister, Alice, as she misses the north.
+Martha took this as an invitation to go along with him when he leaves Weatherfield, and she immediately makes travel arrangements - much to the surprise of Ted, who has no romantic interest in Martha.
+Martha goes to London, expecting a proposal from Ted, but none comes, and instead she spends her time sightseeing on her own.
+Back in Weatherfield, a humiliated Martha hides away from her friends, although Frank Barlow (Frank Pemberton) spots her going into her house, and tells everyone that she is back.
+Ena and Minnie confront her and she sheepishly admits that Ted has shown no affection for her whatsoever.